“Catch ‘em if you can” is more a wish when it comes to those setting baseball’s stolen base records.

 Stolen Base Records in MLB Postseason History

-Kenny Lofton often saved his best legs for baseball’s biggest stage, with his 34 stolen bases in the postseason the major league record, and one more than Henderson.
+Kenny Lofton often saved his best legs for baseball’s biggest stage.
+His 34 stolen bases in the postseason are a major league record and one ahead of Henderson.
 Lofton slipped past Henderson with a steal for Cleveland in a 2007 ALCS game against the Boston Red Sox.
 He also had a slightly better success rate in the postseason (87.2-84.6%).

 Additionally, Henderson (1989, A’s) and Lofton (1995, Cleveland) share the MLB stolen base record in a single postseason with 11 each.

 Behind that pair, Omar Vizquel ranks as the No. 3 postseason base stealer with 23, and Roberto Alomar and Davey Lopes are tied for fourth with 20 each.

 The World Series runner-up Tampa Bay Rays had 24 stolen bases in the 2008 World Series to set the high for a team.